-In this ultimate guide, we’ll discuss everything there needs to know in a physical therapy session.
+In this ultimate guide, we’ll discuss everything there is to know in a physical therapy session.
 This includes learning what a physical therapist does, what happens in sessions, and what you should wear to maximize your visit.

 What does a Physical Therapist Do?

 A physical therapist is a health care professional who helps patients with mobility problems.
-The most common problems and issues that physical therapists treat are hip pain, bad knees, and shoulder injury.
+The most common problems and issues that physical therapists treat are hip pain, bad knees, and shoulder injuries.
 However, they also help patients with joint pain, chronic knee pain, upper body pain, and post-operative rehabilitation.